TBCMdev/FormalFoundations2/README.md

 # Formal Foundations 2 Proofs - UCD Computer Science (Stage 2)

 Here is most of the proofs for Formal Foundations 2 we've been asked to prove.
+> Github doesn't render these correctly!
+Use an IDE
 > Some proofs are not here as the proof after demonstrates a similar method, or I was too lazy (like 60).

 ## Contributing